-++ POSTAGE STRIKE...
-Your order will be mailed through SENDLE during the strike ++
+++ Your order will be mailed through SENDLE, will not arrive by Xmas ++

-++ POSTAGE STRIKE...
-Your order will be mailed through SENDLE during the strike ++
+++ Your order will be mailed through SENDLE, will not arrive by Xmas ++

 Can I use tap water to make cheese?